Taelon Peter: College career

 Peter only played six games as a freshman for Tennessee Tech in 2020–21 before transferring to the NCAA Division II-level Arkansas Tech Wonder Boys.
 He averaged 10 points playing in 25 games off the bench for Arkansas Tech in 2021–22.
-He then became a starter in 2022–23, averaging 15.5 points while making 44% of his shots.
+He then became a starter in 2022–23, averaging 15.5 points while shooting 44% from the field.
 In 2023–24, he was named the Great American Conference (GAC) Player of the Year and first-team All-GAC after averaging 18.5 points and starting every game for the Wonder Boys.

 Peter finished his three-year stint at Arkansas Tech with overall averages of 15 points and 5.2 rebounds and transferred to the Liberty Flames for his final year of eligibility in 2024–25.
 In one season with the Flames, he averaged 13.7 points and four rebounds, being selected third-team All-Conference USA and the Conference USA Sixth Man of the Year.
-He led the conference in free throw percentage and also was the national leader with a true shooting percentage of .724, "a statistic that combines field goal and free throw shooting proficiency".
+He led the conference in free throw percentage and also was the national leader with a true shooting percentage of 72.4%, "a statistic that combines field goal and free throw shooting proficiency".

 Professional career

 Peter was selected by the Indiana Pacers in the second round (54th overall) of the 2025 NBA draft.
+He made 38 appearances for Indiana during the 2025–26 NBA season, recording averages of 4.5 points, 1.6 rebounds, and 1.1 assists.
+On July 20, 2026, Peter was waived by the Pacers.

+On August 7, 2026, Peter signed an Exhibit 10 contract with the San Antonio Spurs.